How To

 It’s time to form a team of volunteers!

-flex your leadership muscle and make a bigger impact than you would on
+Working together to put your plans into action allows you to flex your leadership muscle and make a bigger impact than you would on your own.

 Anyone can be on your team—don’t limit yourself to just people your age or those who are Girl Scouts.
 Choose a diverse group of volunteers with different skill sets who will work to put your project into action and stay involved until you’re done.